Monisha-RK10/-Hybrid-Detection-and-Segmentation-of-TinyTraffic-Lights-with-YOLOv8-and-SAM/input/README.md

 All ~650 curated training images were manually selected from different Bosch folders and consolidated under images/.
 A full list of selected filenames is available in curated_list.csv for reproducibility.

+~100 images are annotated via MakeSense AI tool to use them as ground truth for training YOLOv8ns and YOLOv8s segmentation models.